Germany: Flixbus crash kills one, many more seriously injured | DW | 19.05.2019

-A bus travelling from Berlin to Munich has had a severe accident, killing one person.
+A bus traveling from Berlin to Munich has had a severe accident, killing one person.
 Early indications show the driver fell asleep at the wheel.

 A passenger bus had a serious accident on a German highway on Sunday, killing at least one person and seriously injuring several others.

-A long-distance bus operated by Flixbus veered off the A9 near Leipzig, while carrying more than 70 passengers.
-The coach was travelling from Berlin to Munich.
+The long-distance bus operated by Flixbus veered off the A9 near Leipzig, while carrying more than 70 passengers.
+The coach was traveling from Berlin to Munich.

 Read more: Flixbus: Europe's hottest bus operator turns 5